Enumerator size argument is either mis-documented or should accept any callable

 This is my very first attempt at hacking Ruby C code.
 I don't expect this to be merged in, but I would LOVE some feedback so I can get better at this.
 Thank you!

-#3 Updated by Marc-Andre Lafortune over 2 years ago
+#3 Updated by Marc-Andre Lafortune almost 3 years ago

 - Status changed from Open to Closed